Working my way through mum's cookbook

 Looking back, I feel mum 'westernize' her Indian recipes if she altered them at all.

-The newly wedded couple moved overseas and settling in a small town in Borneo, where expatriates from all over the world were making a new life: the Brits were leaving their colonies and hiring people for the public service, schools, hospitals and other areas of the burgeoning town's infrastructure.
+The newly wedded couple moved overseas and settled in a small town in Borneo, where expatriates from all over the world were making a new life: the Brits were leaving their colonies and hiring people for the public service, schools, hospitals and other areas of the burgeoning town's infrastructure.

 My mother's sheltered life turned into an amazing adventure.
 Her new friends were from all parts of the world, including indigenous women, native to her new home.
-She began teaching at the local convent school, signed up to volunteer at two charitable organizations, and began a social life she never would have dreamed of.
+She began teaching at the local convent school, signed up to volunteer at two charitable organizations, and embarked on a social life she never would have dreamed of.

 This picture below is of mum (second from left) with a group of her women friends who include a Dayak, a Malay, and two Chinese women.
 The ladies had come over to learn to cook a South Indian meal, and they all ended up in mum's closet trying on her sarees.

 The food at our dinner table reflected this new cultural shift for my parents.
-For us three daughters, it was normal to have dumplings from the corner stalls for a late weekend breakfast, laksa at the school canteen for lunch and finished off with an enamel bowl of shaved ice doused in sweet rose syrup (ice kacang).
+For us three daughters, it was normal to have dumplings from the corner stalls for a late weekend breakfast, laksa at the school canteen for lunch, finished off with an enamel bowl of shaved ice doused in sweet rose syrup (ice kacang).
 Dinner could then be something like meatloaf and mashed potatoes or fish and chips, or a classic nasi lemak.
 Apart from being addicted to tender morsels of steamed Malay coconut cakes from the local markets, our family also loved the traditional Aussie slices, cakes and fudges which mum would produce for birthday parties and school fetes.

 Mum had been born into a household eating traditional South Indian Christian food

 (think pork vindaloo and uppams), but also had access to western food which her army officer father would bring from the commissary, like tinned peaches, Kraft cheese, and ham.
-My father who had been brought up in Burma in a household that was made formal by a father who was a police officer during British Raj, had eaten differently.
-Dad's palate was for the milder Burmese curries and balachaung, also mixed in with some of the bland British fare of that era.
+My father who had been brought up in Burma in a household that was made formal by a father who was a police officer during the British Raj, had eaten differently.
+Dad's palate was formed by the milder Burmese curries and balachaung, also mixed in with some of the bland British fare of that era.

 You could say the culinary experiences of the young Gomeses exploded upon arrival in Borneo.

-These lives had made a big impression on me.
+These lives made a big impression on me.
 When I was old enough, I asked to enroll at the local community centre to learn the traditional Dayak dances.
 No ballet for me like my older siblings.